 Technological advancements have given modern workforces unprecedented flexibility.
 However, those capabilities get a little more complicated for in-house legal teams.
 Not only do their technological tools need to support a distributed workforce—whether those workers are located across a corporate campus or across the country from one another, or even across town as the reality of a remote workforce goes mainstream—they also need to meet defensibility requirements.
 That means they need built-in tools designed to help your organization demonstrate that it has taken steps to preserve evidence, notify custodians about anticipated litigation, send and monitor legal holds, and more.

-Because organizations are producing exponentially higher volumes of data and a bigger variety of file types than ever, manual processing and culling techniques simply are not sustainable.
-The ability to automate processing and culling can help you save valuable time, drive down costs, and dramatically reduce the potential for human error.
+Because organizations are producing exponentially higher volumes of data and a bigger variety of file types than ever, manual data processing and culling techniques simply are not sustainable.
+The ability to automate eDiscovery data processing and culling can help you save valuable time, drive down costs, and dramatically reduce the potential for human error.

 The case for the cloud